leejoey0921/cluster-logan/README.md

 ## Warning / Costs

 Running this system costs real \$'s in your AWS bill.
 Spot instances with local disk are 0.022$ per vCPU-hour (https://instances.vantage.sh/aws/ec2/c5d.4xlarge).
 E.g. a 10,000 vCPU workload during 10 hours is 2,200$ total.
-Do a test run and use AWS Cost Explorer 24 hours later to see real costs.
+This corresponds roughly to a job capable of processing Logan compressed contigs at 1 MB per second per core.
+Do a pilot run and use AWS Cost Explorer 24 hours later to see real costs.

 ## Running in production